-In another turn of events, the political, social and economical problems of my home country triggered one of the greatest exodus of people.
+In another turn of events, the political, social and economic problems of my home country triggered one of the greatest exodus of people in our history.
 I, like many others, decided to emigrate in search of a better life.

 Fortunately, I found some game development master studies abroad and applied to them.
 By the end of 2015, I moved to Newcastle upon Tyne, in the UK; there, I studied my 1-year master on computer game programming, at Newcastle University.

-In less than 2 years, I had moved from working in an OK-job, in a country at the brink of chaos, to a top-tier AAA game development company – heck, perhaps THE game development company, at least for plenty of people.
+In less than 2 years, I had moved from working in an OK-job, in a country at the brink of chaos, to a top-tier AAA game development company – heck, perhaps THE game development company .

-In 2019, after two and a half years, I decided to move to Paris where I'm currently working as a Gameplay Programmer in Darewise Entertainment; a startup with a refreshing vision of what game development should be, focused on developing the game of tomorrow: Life Beyond.
+In 2019, after two and a half years, I decided to move to Paris, where I'm currently working as a Gameplay Programmer at Darewise Entertainment; a startup with a refreshing vision of what game development should be, focused on developing the game of tomorrow: Life Beyond.

 Looking back, I can see now that I also changed as an individual.
 Maybe that's part of growing up; it's such a bittersweet feeling.

 Despite so many achievements, sometimes I even feel that I don't deserve all the good things that have happened to me so far.
 Things are moving so fast and I need time to catch my breath and say thanks – to others and to myself.

 Looking in retrospective, I haven't lived my life to the fullest, so to speak.
 I would have preferred to have better invested some of my time over the past years.
 This is particularly true given the fact that I had so much more free time in the past, when I didn't have as many duties and obligations as today.